 Mineral rights are valuable.
 If you suspect that your land may have precious minerals below the surface, then you may be able to financially benefit.
-If you have mineral rights ownership, then you can sell or lease them to an oil and gas company to begin the extraction process.
+Do you have mineral rights ownership?
+Then you can sell or lease them to an oil and gas company to begin the extraction process.

 If you’re not sure whether or not you have mineral rights ownership, then there are a few simple steps you can take.
 Below, we will outline the most common ways to determine your mineral rights ownership.